luciano-damasceno/git_workshop/README.md

 This repository is meant to be used as an example of a git workshop.

-This is a simulation of a simple merge.
+This is a simulation of a merge with --no-ff.